2023 Nigerian presidential election: Minor parties

 Accord first scheduled its primary for 2 June before shifting it to 4 June.
 That day the party nominated entrepreneur, Christopher Imumolen, as its presidential nominee.
 The nomination was determined by voice vote after all other candidates stepped down.
 On 25 August, Bello Bala Maru—a former Zamfara State cabinet official—was named as Imumolen's running mate.

 The Action Alliance initially scheduled its primary for 3 June 2022 but moved it to 9 June with forms being sold from 4 April to 15 May.
 The expression of interest form price was set at ₦5 million and the nomination form price at ₦10 million with a 50% discount for women, youth, and candidates with disabilities.

-On the primary date, two candidates (Tunde Kelani and Felix Johnson Osakwe) withdrew while the other two candidates continued to an indirect primary in Abuja that ended with Hamza al-Mustapha—former military dictator Sani Abacha's former security officer, close aide, and death squad leader—emerging as the party nominee after results showed al-Mustapha winning over 70% of the delegates' votes.
+On the primary date, two candidates (Tunde Kelani and Felix Johnson Osakwe) withdrew while the other two candidates continued to an indirect primary in Abuja that ended with Hamza al-Mustapha—former military dictator Sani Abacha's former security officer and close aide—emerging as the party nominee after results showed al-Mustapha winning over 70% of the delegates' votes.
 In his acceptance speech, al-Mustapha called for national and party unity before his sole opponent, Samson Odupitan, pledged to support al-Mustapha in the general election.
 Chukwuka Johnson was nominated as the party's vice presidential nominee.

 The Action Democratic Party scheduled its primary for 31 May where the party nominated its national chairman, Yabagi Sani, as its presidential nominee.
 The nomination was determined using the consensus method which ended in Sani's emergence as nominee.
 Sani thanked the party in his acceptance speech, noting that the consensus method was beneficial and promising to adhere to party members as their nominee.
 On 23 June, Udo Okey-Okoro was announced as Sani's running mate.

 The Action Peoples Party nominated Osita Nnadi and Isa Hamisu as the party's presidential and vice presidential nominees, respectively.

 The years prior to the AAC primary were beset by a party crisis as two groups both claimed to be the legitimate party organization, one faction led by Leonard Nzenwa and the other faction led by party founder Omoyele Sowore.
 Both politicians claimed to be party chairman with INEC initially recognizing Nzenwa until Sowore was confirmed to be the rightful chair in early June 2022.